seantrott/seantrott.github.io/_posts/2021-6-8-neutral.md

 # References

+Alonso, D., Etienne, R. S., & McKane, A. J. (2006).
+The merits of neutral theory.
+Trends in ecology & evolution, 21(8), 451-457.

+Caplan, S., Kodner, J., & Yang, C. (2019).
+Miller ’ s Monkey Updated : Communicative Efficiency and the Statistics of Words in Natural Language.
+Cognition, 1–19.

 Gould, S. J., & Lewontin, R. C. (1979).
 The spandrels of San Marco and the Panglossian paradigm: a critique of the adaptationist programme.
 Proceedings of the Royal Society of London - Biological Sciences, 205(1161), 581–598. https://doi.org/10.1098/rspb.1979.0086

 Hauser, Marc; Chomsky, Noam; Fitch, W. T. (2013).
 The Faculty of Language: What Is It, Who Has It, and How Did It Evolve?
 Science, 298(02), 124﹣129. https://doi.org/10.1126/science.298.5598.1569

-Caplan, S., Kodner, J., & Yang, C. (2019).
-Miller ’ s Monkey Updated : Communicative Efficiency and the Statistics of Words in Natural Language.
-Cognition, 1–19.
+Kimura, M. (1979).
+The neutral theory of molecular evolution.
+Scientific American, 241(5), 98-129.

 Trott, S., & Bergen, B. (2020).
 Why do human languages have homophones?
 Cognition, 205(August), 104449. https://doi.org/10.1016/j.cognition.2020.104449
 ---